"Do not tell a friend anything you would conceal from an enemy."

 "What?" said Arram.

-He tried to land on his feet but, realizing that would break his legs, turned on his side instead.
-For a moment the world went red and black, and the merchant hauled him up and pulled him along.
+He tried to land on his feet but, realizing that would only break his legs, he turned on his side instead.
+The landing pushed the air out of his body, as if he was being pressed by a giant hand.
+For a moment the world went red and black and the prospect of losing consciousness was not entirely unattractive, but the merchant hauled him up and pulled him along.
 They ran so fast Arram swore his feet didn't touch the ground.

 After a while they stopped in an alleyway, and Arram looked himself over.
-Nothing broken or left behind, it seemed.
+Nothing broken or lost, it seemed.
+The only other people in the alley were a strange old sheikh leading a white llama on a chain, and another man of similar character leading a white dog.
+They regarded Arram with suspicion as they passed.
 The merchant removed his turban and wiped the sweat from his brow.

 "Well," he said, "that was a close call.
 If he had jumped too, I don't think we'd have escaped."